zicongmei/ai-story/fullText1/README.md

 # AI Story Abstract Generator

-This Go program provides a command-line interface to interact with the Google Gemini API, primarily for generating story abstracts and, in the future, full stories.
+This Go program provides a command-line interface to interact with the Google Gemini API, primarily for generating story abstracts and full stories.

 ## Features

-*   **Subcommand-based CLI:** Uses `abstract` subcommand to generate story plans and a `story` subcommand for future full story generation.
+*   **Subcommand-based CLI:** Uses `abstract` subcommand to generate story plans and a `story` subcommand for full story generation.
-*   **Flexible Gemini API Configuration:** API key can be provided via a JSON configuration file (if `--config` is used with the `abstract` subcommand) or the `GEMINI_API_KEY` environment variable.
+*   **Flexible Gemini API Configuration:** API key can be provided via a JSON configuration file (if `--config` is used) or the `GEMINI_API_KEY` environment variable.
 Model name can be specified in the config file or defaults to `gemini-pro`.
 *   **Output Language Control:** Specify the desired language for the generated abstract using the `--language` flag.
 *   **Chapter Count Control:** Specify the desired number of chapters using the `--chapters` flag for the abstract.
+*   **Story Generation from Abstract:** The `story` subcommand takes an abstract and generates the full text, chapter by chapter, adhering to a specified word count per chapter, **sending the entire abstract to the AI as context for each chapter generation**.
+Each generated chapter is immediately appended to the output file.
-*   **Default Settings:** Sensible defaults for output file name (`abstract-yyyy-mm-dd-hh-mm-ss.txt`).
+*   **Default Settings:** Sensible defaults for output file name (`abstract-yyyy-mm-dd-hh-mm-ss.txt` or `fulltext-yyyy-mm-dd-hh-mm-ss.txt`).
 No default configuration file is assumed; if `--config` is not used, environment variables are checked.
 *   **Flexible Input:** Takes story instructions as an *optional* command-line argument for the `abstract` subcommand.
-*   **Persistent Output:** Saves the generated abstract to a specified (or default) text file.
+*   **Persistent Output:** Saves the generated abstract or full story to a specified (or default) text file.

 ## Installation